 The flavor in both tends to be more front-loaded for both varieties, featuring a heavy flavor with a peppery or smoked meat aftertaste.
 There is usually a medium to high presence of oak finish, due to the aging process.

-Because of this flavor profile, Syrah pairs well with a variety of dishes, and what you choose largely depends on the style of Syrah.
+Because of this flavor profile, the varietal pairs well with a variety of dishes, and what you choose largely depends on the style of Syrah.

 For rich, bold, new world Syrah, you can’t really go wrong by firing up the BBQ.
 The jammier, fruity, higher alcohol versions need something equally substantial.
 Anything smoked, grilled, charred or seared – maybe some grilled hickory smoked hanger steak or these Indian smoked ribs for example.
 Because of the rich and hearty nature of the dishes that pair best with Syrah, this wine is a top choice for cold winter months when comfort foods are most enjoyed.

 If you’re drinking a lower alcohol, old world Syrah you’ll want to emphasize the spice and earth in the wine.
 A cassoulet like this slow cooker pork cassoulet would be ideal, or these braised red wine beef shortribs.
 YUM!

 If you’re unsure exactly what to order or prepare to partner with your Syrah, we suggest you try a bleu cheese burger, a grilled steak rubbed with peppercorn, a sumptuous roast chicken or perhaps a bowl of beef stew!

 Syrah is one of those wines that’s so consistently enjoyable, and yet wineries struggle to sell it.
 That’s good news for you – it means you can find some great values!

 If you’re on the hunt for high quality Syrah, we’ve got a few recommendations for you that are guaranteed to wow you.